civnam/MealsApp/README.md

 - Added reusable views like the detail view of the meal
 - Added custom font for the text in the app
 - Added extensions of the different objects in Foundatin, UIKit and SwiftUI for reusing code
-- Applied GitFlow for this repo by using the pattern Main -> Dev -> Task
+- Applied GitFlow for this repo by using the flow: Main -> Dev -> Task